 The Actuary has carried out actuarial valuation of plan's liabilities and interest rate guarantee obligations as at the Balance Sheet date using Projected Unit Credit Method and Deterministic Approach as outlined in the Guidance Note 29 issued by the Institute of Actuaries of India.
-Based on such valuation, the Company has recognised an amount of Rs.
-NIL (Previous year Rs.
-546.82 Lakhs) towards interest rate guarantee shortfall.
+Based on such valuation, the Company has recognised liability of Rs.
+539.83 lakhs (March 31, 2022: Nii) towards future anticipated shortfall in the interest rate obligation.